Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 Optional:

 - `enabled` (Boolean)
-- `radius_groups` (Map of String) map between radius_group and the desired DNS server (IPv4 only) Property key is the RADIUS group, property value is the desired DNS Server
+- `radius_groups` (Map of String) map between radius_group and the desired DNS server (IPv4 only).
+Property key is the RADIUS group, property value is the desired DNS Server

 <a id="nestedatt--dynamic_psk"></a>